PurdueCAM2Project/SE4ML/README.md

 # Acknowledgments

-- The general resource at [Travis CI](https://docs.travis-ci.com/user/deployment/releases/) provdies a useful overview.
+- The general resource at [Travis CI](https://docs.travis-ci.com/user/deployment/releases/) provides a useful overview.

-- This page by [Victor Hurdagaci](https://www.victorhurdugaci.com/github-releases-travis) describes his expeiences and is a helpful starting point.
+- This page by [Victor Hurdagaci](https://www.victorhurdugaci.com/github-releases-travis) describes his experiences and is a helpful starting point.
 I hope some of the additional details provided above will prove helpful.

-# Questons?
+# Questions?

 Please don't hesitate to contact me (gkthiruvathukal).
 See my profile for contact information.